-The Hyundai Tucson offers enough power for highway passing maneuvers and leisurely city drives, but its engine options aren’t the most powerful in the class.
+The 2013 Hyundai Tucson offers enough power for highway passing maneuvers and leisurely city drives, but its engine options aren’t the most powerful in the class.
 Unlike other compact SUVs, which ride smoothly, the Tucson has a firmer ride, which one reviewer believes actually enhances the Tucson’s driving experience.
-The Tucson’s biggest performance strength is its competitive fuel economy ratings.
+The Tucson’s biggest performance strength is its competitive fuel economy.

 - "Despite its 4-cylinder engine, which isn't as refined as others in the class, it boasts plenty of power and decent fuel economy." -- Consumer Guide

 - "Unlike the utilitarian driving experience common to many compact crossovers, time spent behind the wheel of the Tucson can actually be enjoyable." -- Edmunds (2012)

 - "Despite (or perhaps because of) its stiff ride, the Hyundai Tucson still manages to be decent to drive." -- Cars.com (2012)